i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 `````````````````````````````````
 We define a new InboundTunnelBuild message, Type 27.
 This is used for inbound tunnel builds only.
-The purpose is to hide inbound build messages from the OBGW.
+The purpose is to hide inbound build messages from the OBEP.
 It must be garlic encrypted by the originator, targeting the inbound gateway
 (delivery instructions ROUTER).
 The IBGW decrypts the message,